-- How long will the restoration project take?
+- How long will the fire damage restoration project take?

 Depending on the scope of the project and the amount of damage to your commercial property and its contents, the restoration process may require several phases before completion.
 A thorough evaluation and assessment of all damage will be done before the estimate of a completion date can be established.
 Through it all, your ServiceMaster Restore Project Manager will communicate details to you and your Insurance Provider clearly and effectively, to make the process seamless.

 The extent of damage and the construction of the furniture will determine if it can be restored.
 The furniture must be dried before damage can be adequately assessed.
 Non-salvageable furniture will be documented for you and if any items need to be discarded, a customer release form will need to be signed.

 ServiceMaster Restore’s water damage mitigation specialists will place and monitor specialized equipment throughout your commercial property to achieve optimal results in the shortest amount of time.
 Equipment should never be turned off or moved by anyone other than the damage mitigation technician.